 Editor's Note: Margaret Simon of the Shaker Heights Public Library contributed this article.

-You could say that the exhibit, "Shaker’s Iconic Trees," on display in the Shaker Library’s Art Gallery is ironic.
+You could say that the exhibit, "Shaker’s Iconic Trees," on display in the ’s Art Gallery is ironic.

 Because the photo of the tree on the postcard advertising the exhibit no longer exists.
 It was damaged in a thunderstorm and a new tree has been planted in its place.
 Photographer Brian Taylor captured the former tree’s glory in his photo entitled, "Blossoms at City Hall."

 Barring the irony, the exhibit is quite extraordinary and includes a variety of photos of trees as seen through the artistic eyes of Nature Center Photography Club members: Ellen Bartz, Bob Lanese, Frederick Woodbridge, Lauren R. Pacini, Christina Ross, Philmore Hart, William Sheck, David Perelman-Hall, and Brian Taylor.